Skip to main content

 "I heard of termites being called Wee Poka, what's a Will?"
 Bihari was standing outside the room watching till then.
 He ran away in fear seeing Aniruddha putting down the book in his hand.
 There was severe scolding in store but before his misfortune, Zamindar Ginni would have her share of it.

-Bondita observed her husband’s serious face and wondered, was he angry with her queries?
+Bondita observed her husband’s serious face and wondered, he was angry with her queries.
 Aniruddha stood in front of her with his hand in his pantaloon pocket.
 If anyone asked a question, he never got angry or tried to stop them.
-Rather he was happy with the interest Bondita had about everything under the sun.
+Rather, he was happy with the interest Bondita had in everything under the sun.

 "Then the barrister is called to write them down on a piece of paper and sign it, which is called a will."